rnjhnd/adapter-pattern/README.md

 ---

-**Note:** This implementation demonstrates clean code principles and design patterns best practices.
-The Adapter pattern is particularly useful when you need to make existing classes with incompatible interfaces work together without modifying their source code.
+**Note**: This implementation demonstrates clean code principles and design patterns best practices.
+The Adapter pattern is particularly useful when you need to integrate existing classes with incompatible interfaces, when you want to reuse existing functionality without modifying source code, or when you need to provide a unified interface for multiple subsystems.